-2.4.6.1 Short-term obligations
+2.4.6.1 Salaries and payroll taxes

-Salaries and payroll taxes expected to be settled within 12 (twelve) months after period-end are recognized for the amounts expected to be paid and are disclosed in "Salaries and payroll taxes" current in the nonconsolidated statement of financial position.
+Salaries and payroll taxes expected to be settled within 12 months after period-end are recognized for the amounts expected to be paid and are disclosed in "Salaries and payroll taxes" current in the nonconsolidated statement of financial position (Note 15).

-Costs related to compensated absences, such as vacation, are recognized as they are accrued.
+Costs related to compensated absences, such as vacation, bonuses and incentives are recognized as they are accrued.

-Notes to the nonconsolidated financial statements as of December 31, 2023 and 2022 and for the years ended December 31, 2023 and 2022
+Notes to the nonconsolidated financial statements as of December 31, 2024 and 2023 and for the years ended December 31, 2024 and 2023